List of Hong Kong national security cases: 612 Fund (10 May 2022)

-Weapon seizure (23 May 2022)
+Tung Tau Estate explosives (23 May 2022)

 On 23 May 2022, a 31-year-old man was arrested in a flat in Wong Tai Sin by the Cyber Security and Technology Crime Bureau of the Police Force, for allegedly inciting to cause grievous bodily harm, and making explosives.
 Police said on 24 May that they had become alerted through online messages by the suspect calling for attacks on police headquarters, and for intimidating messages targeting judges.
 A room in the flat had been converted to what police called a mini-laboratory; it seized about 20 kilograms of chemicals there.
 A storage room in San Po Kong was also raided by police, where about a further 10 kilograms of chemicals were found, which police said could have been used to make TATP and HMTD.
 His parents were also arrested by the following day.
 He was later brought to court and had bail denied.

 On 25 June 2022, two males aged 27 and 29 were arrested by the NSD for the same bomb suspicion as the May arrests; the earlier arrests had prompted police to look into whether the celebration of the 25th anniversary of the handover on 1 July could be a target of possible attacks.